boypt/openssh-rpms/README.md

-# OpenSSH RPMs for old CentOS
+# Latest OpenSSH RPM / SRPM for old CentOS

-For some reasons I have to maintain OpenSSH up to date for CentOSs that are no longer have supports.
+For some reasons I have to maintain OpenSSH up to date for CentOS which no longer have offical supports.

-This openssh package has OpenSSL statically linked.

-## Current Version:

-- OpenSSH 9.5p1
-- OpenSSL 3.0.11

-The script reads `version.env` for actual verion definitions.

-## Supported CentOS:

 - CentOS 5
 - CentOS 6
 - CentOS 7

+## Current Version:

+- OpenSSH 9.5p1
+- OpenSSL 3.0.11 (static linked)

+The build script reads `version.env` for actual version definitions.

 ## Build Requirements: